Melanie Polkosky has over 20 years experience in UX research and design.

 A cognitive psychologist (PhD), Melanie has worked as a UX consultant for a number of Fortune 500 companies around the world.
 She is a renowned advocate for greater gender diversity and in 2015 wrote a book titled, “Uncovering Truffles: The Scarcity and Value of Women in STEM”.

-She spoke to us about how she built a successful long term career in UX.
+She spoke to us about how she built a successful long term UX career.

 Can you describe your career to date?